shajra/direnv-nix-lorelei/README.md

     --command cachix use shajra
 ```

-This will perform user-local configuration of Nix at `~/.config/nix/nix.conf`.
+Cachix is a service that anyone can use.
+You can call this command later to add substitutors for someone else using Cachix, replacing "shajra" with their cache's name.

+If you've just run a multi-user Nix installation and are not yet a trusted user in `/etc/nix/nix.conf`, this command may not work.
+But it will report back some options to proceed.

+One option sets you up as a trusted user, and installs Cachix configuration for Nix locally at `~/.config/nix/nix.conf`.
 This configuration will be available immediately, and any subsequent invocation of Nix commands will take advantage of the Cachix cache.

-If you're running NixOS, you can configure Cachix globally by running the above command as a root user.
-The command will then configure `/etc/nixos/cachix/shajra.nix`, and will output instructions on how to tie this configuration into your NixOS configuration.
+You can alternatively configure Cachix as a substitutor globally by running the above command as a root user (say with `sudo`), which sets up Cachix directly in `/etc/nix/nix.conf`.
+The invocation may give further instructions upon completion.

 ## Installing Lorelei<a id="sec-2-3"></a>